cleanlab/cleanlab/docs/source/cleanlab/datalab/guide/issue_type_description.rst

 ``null_score``
 ~~~~~~~~~~~~~~

 A numeric column with scores between 0 and 1.
-The score represents the proportion of non-null values in the example.
+The score represents the proportion of non-null (i.e. non-missing) values in each example.
-A lower score indicates that the example has more null/missing values.
+Lower scores indicate examples with more null/missing values.
-A score of 0 indicates that all feature values in the example are null.
-These examples are flagged with the null issue.
-A score of 1 indicates that none of the feature values in the example are null.

 .. jinja ::